dcernst/dcernst.github.io/_posts/2012-08-20-latex-homework-template.md

 <div>
 </div>

-Using the template in writeLaTeX is as easy as clicking the link below.
+Using the template in Overleaf is as easy as clicking the link below.
 Try it!

 <center>
   </p>